Rainierraoul/duckdump/README.md

+Below is the README for Keychain Dump, the tool that makes this possible.

 # keychaindump
 Keychaindump is a proof-of-concept tool for reading OS X keychain passwords as root.
 It hunts for unlocked keychain master keys located in the memory space of the securityd process, and uses them to decrypt keychain files.